Asurion is the company that many people call when they're having mini-emergencies.

-Asurion offers benefits!!
+Asurion is a work at home company that offers benefits!!
 You are hired by them as an employee, not an Independent Contractor.
 So you can get medical insurance, dental, vision, 401K, life, employee assistance plans, you name it.

 Training is paid, and from what I've researched, it only happens at certain times.
 Not exactly ongoing.
 So if you are hired, you might have to wait until the next training period occurs before you can start learning how to actually do the job.